DevOpsDolapo/DevOps_Projects/PROJECT 9/Project9.md

 ![Alt text](Images/db_firewall4.png)

-**Step 7: Restart the `mysqld service` for the changes to take effect by running the command `sudo systemctl restart mysqld`
+**Step 7: Restart the `mysqld service` for the changes to take effect by running the command `sudo systemctl restart mysqld`**

 ![Alt text](Images/db_firewall5.png)

+## Configuring the Web Server to Connect to the Database Server

-**Step 7: Edit the `wp-config.php` file on the Web Server and populate it with the relevant details which are the `DB_NAME, DB_USER, DB_PASSWORD, and DB_HOST` settings**
+**Step 1: Edit the `wp-config.php` file on the Web Server and populate it with the relevant details which are the `DB_NAME, DB_USER, DB_PASSWORD, and DB_HOST` settings**

 ![Alt text](Images/db_client1.png)

 ![Alt text](Images/db_client2.png)

-**Step 8: Restart the `httpd` service by running the command `sudo systemctl restart httpd`**
+**Step 2: Restart the `httpd` service by running the command `sudo systemctl restart httpd`**

 ![Alt text](Images/db_client3.png)

-**Step 9: Rename the Apache welcome page**
+**Step 3: Rename the Apache welcome page**

 ![Alt text](Images/db_client4.png)

-**Step 10: Connect to the Database Server from the Web Server by running the command `sudo mysql -u 'user' -p -h <DB-Server-Private-IP-address>`, where `user` is the database user created earlier and `<DB-Server-Private-IP-address>` is the Private IP address of the database server.**
+**Step 4: Connect to the Database Server from the Web Server by running the command `sudo mysql -u 'user' -p -h <DB-Server-Private-IP-address>`, where `user` is the database user created earlier and `<DB-Server-Private-IP-address>` is the Private IP address of the database server.**

 ![Alt text](Images/db_client5.png)

 From the above, it's clear that the Web Server can access the database hosted on the Database Server.

-**Step 11: Let's run a query from the Web Server database client to the Database Server**
+**Step 5: Let's run a query from the Web Server database client to the Database Server**

 ![Alt text](Images/db_client6.png)

-**Step 11: Enable inbound rules for TCP port 80 on the Web Server**
+**Step 6: Enable inbound rules for TCP port 80 on the Web Server**

 ![Alt text](Images/db_client7.png)

-**Step 12: Let's try and access WordPress through the browser on the Web Server**
+**Step 7: Access WordPress through the browser on the Web Server**

 ![Alt text](Images/wp-page1.png)